Mostly Harmless Econometrics: Overview

+Reception

 The book has been widely reviewed.
 One such review is by Kmenta.
-He has a few quibbles with some issues but is overall positive arguing that the book will help extend the vocabulary of econometricians by introducing terminology not encountered in standard econometric textbooks and that the book will prove particularly interesting for micro-econometricians in general and labour economists in particular.
-Another review, by Gelman, a statistician rather than a labour economist, is perhaps a little more critical arguing that despite the breadth promised by its title the coverage of econometrics is rather limited with the data being addressed being largely cross-sectional with little acknowledgement of time series data and the fact that the only problems addressed are causal whereas econometricians are typically also interested forecasting, description and testing of theories.
+He takes issue with several elements, but is overall positive.
+He argues that the book helps extend the vocabulary of econometricians by introducing terminology not encountered in standard econometric textbooks and that the book proves particularly interesting for micro-econometricians in general and labour economists in particular.
+Another review, by Gelman, a statistician rather than a labour economist, is more critical.
+He argues that despite the breadth promised by its title, the coverage of econometrics is rather limited, with the data being addressed is largely cross-sectional with little acknowledgement of time-series data.
+Moreover, he criticizes the fact that the only problems addressed are causal, whereas econometricians are typically also interested forecasting, descriptive analyses, and testing of theories.
 The lack of acknowledgement of nonparametric methods, Bayesian inference, or models other than the standard linear regression are also raised as issues.
-The lack of model building is at the heart of Gelman's worries.
+The lack of model building is central Gelman's critiques.